(Chamberlain Procedure; Anterior Mediastinotomy)

 Reasons for Procedure

 This procedure is done to examine the lungs and chest.
-Your doctor might take tissue samples ( biopsy).
-These samples are examined under a microscope to check for diseases like:
+It may be used with a biopsy to check for:

 What to Expect